gab-language/site/content/docs/basic_types/arithmetic.md

 -- -8
 ```
 This is because lua performs the shift operation on *unsigned integers*, so the `-4` wraps around
-(due to udnerflow) into a really large number, which is then bitshifted to the right by one, and *then*
+(due to underflow) into a really large number, which is then bitshifted to the right by one, and *then*
 converted back into a signed integer.
-This avoids the icky behavior of shifting signed integers in c, but does
+This avoids the icky behavior of shifting signed integers in C, but does
 mean shifting positive and negative integers has  asymmetrical semantics.
 It is also more performant than a symmetrical implementation,
 because less checks/conversions are required.
 Gab chooses this route, as shifting negative integers is not a common enough operation to warrant
 the extra checks and implementaiton effort.